 It's no surprise that following the 2014-15 campaign that Moore accented to the pinnacle of his profession, being named the National Association of Basketball Coaches (NABC) National Junior College Coach of the Year, an award that encompassed all JUCO Divisions.
 In a season full of accolades and honors, Moore was named the Spalding NJCAA Division II Coach of the Year, the NJCAA District 6 Coach of the Year and was named the Virginia Sports Information Directors (VaSID) College Division Coach of the Year.

-Moore, who begins his fourth year at the helm, reached his 60th victory in just his 68th game coaching at Richard Bland.
+Moore reached his 60th victory in just his 68th game coaching at Richard Bland.
 He had an auspicious debut as coach in the 2013-14 season, leading the Statesmen to a 27-4 record, including a 14-game winning streak, and an appearance in the Region X Conference Tournament semifinals.
-Moore owns a 74-25 record in three seasons as head coach coming off of last year with a 15-17 overall win loss record.
+Richard Bland finished with a highly uncharacteristic record of 15-17 during 2015-16.

 As a head coach on the collegiate level, Moore cut his teeth at Patrick Henry Community College in Martinsville for two seasons (2007-09), posting a 48-16 record, including a perfect 16-0 record in Region X Conference play in the 2008-09 season.
 He earned Region X Coach of the Year honors that season.
 Under Moore, Patrick Henry earned a No. 11 national ranking, best in school history.
 His 2007-08 team won the VCCS State Championship.
 Moore's success with the Patriots earned him election into the college Hall of Fame.